AdobeDocs/cc-everywhere/src/pages/guides/tutorials/edit-image.md

 This is because when passing an image by URL, the Edit Image module (served from `https://quick-actions.express.adobe.com`) needs to fetch that file from your development server (`https://localhost:5555`).
 Because the two origins differ, the browser blocks the request unless your server explicitly says, _"other sites may read this."_ This safeguard prevents a malicious site from poking around your network.

-During local development you can loosen the restriction by adding CORS headers in `vite.config.js`, either by setting the `cors.origin` property to the Adobe Express URL, or to `*` to allow all origins.
+During local development you can loosen the restriction by adding CORS headers in `vite.config.js`, either by setting the `cors.origin` property to that specific Adobe Express URL, or to `*` to allow all origins.

 <CodeBlock slots="heading, code" repeat="1" languages="vite.config.js"/>